mschuchard/terraform-local-ansible-inv/README.md

 ### AWS

 In this situation the `ansible_host` will be set to the instance private IP address.
 The host entry key will be set to the `Name` tag, and will default to the instance id otherwise.
 The instance tags will also propagate as key value pairs for the host variables.
+If an exported attribute for `password_data` is found, then the `ansible_transport` will be set to `winrm` for the host.

 ### GCP